swhitley/Boomerang/README.md

 - Boomerang can be run as part of an EIB, or it can be launched as a standalone integration.
 - Messages are logged using multiple output options, including Cloud Logs.

+Use launch option `c` (below) as the quickest way to get started with Boomerang.
+1. Select the report that will serve as the boomerang input, **c - Custom Report**.
+2. Attach the XSLT document using **c - Custom Transformation**.

 ## Installation
 1. Download the latest clar file from https://github.com/swhitley/Boomerang/releases/latest.
 2. Import the clar file into Workday Studio.